KnowTheCode/UpGulp/README.md

 ## Installation:

 1. Open up terminal and navigate to the theme, plugin, or proper folder.
-2. Then type: `git clone https://github.com/KnowTheCode/UpGulp.git .`
+2. Then type: `git clone https://github.com/KnowTheCode/UpGulp.git`.
+The repository is loaded into a new subfolder called UpGulp.
+3. Now it's time to move the contents of `UpGulp` folder into the root of your plugin or theme.
+    - Move `gulpfile.js`, `package.json`, `config/gulp`, and `assets/gulp`
+    - Move these resources into the root of your theme or plugin
-3. Type `npm install`.
+4. Type `npm install`.
 It will automatically install all of the modules specified in the `package.json` file.
-4. Change the configuration parameters in the variable `moduleSettings` as found in `config/gulp/config.js`.
+5. Change the configuration parameters in the variable `moduleSettings` as found in `config/gulp/config.js`.
 You will want to change:
     - `moduleSettings.package` -> change to the package's name
     - `moduleSettings.domain` -> change to the domain name
     - `moduleSettings.isTheme` -> If this is a theme, then set it to `true`.